Zoeychengg/project_4/README.md

 - To conduct a cost-benefit analysis on the annual cost projections for various level of pesticide coverage and the effects of these various levels of pesticide coverage

 ## Executive Summary
+DATA has completed the review on surveillance and control program tasked by CDC, and seeks CDC and CDPH's support to suppport on DATA's recommendations.

 ## Project Planning
 - Project Milestones: https://github.com/Zoeychengg/project_4/milestones
 - Task Breakdown: https://github.com/Zoeychengg/project_4/projects/1

 ## EDA

 ## Feature Engineering
 The following shows the feature engineering process:
+1. Traps Location Clustering
-Feature Elimination
+2. Feature Elimination
-Encoding of Categorical Features
+3. Encoding of Categorical Features
-Data Scaling
+4. Data Scaling
-Handling of imbalance WNV present data
+5. Handling of imbalance WNV present data

 ## Modeling
 The following shows the modeling process: